Herman Perry

-Herman Perry (May 16, 1922 – March 15, 1945) was an African-American soldier serving in the U.S. Army during World War II, who deserted after killing an unarmed, white lieutenant attempting to arrest him.
+Herman Perry (May 16, 1922 – March 15, 1945) was an African-American U.S. Army soldier during World War II, who deserted after fragging an unarmed white lieutenant attempting to arrest him.
 After being sentenced to death, he escaped custody, and a manhunt was launched while he lived in the jungle.
 Perry was eventually recaptured once more and court-martialed.
-He was hanged for murder and desertion, making him the only American executed in the China Burma India Theater during World War II.
+He was hanged for murder and desertion, making him the only American soldier executed in the China Burma India Theater during World War II.